 Charlie and the chocolate factory is a novel based on the story of a young boy named Charlie.
 He happens to live a poor life with his parents and 4 grandparents.
 His Grandpa Joe tells him the story of Willy Wonka’s famous chocolate factory; where shortly Willy Wonka introduces a contest where five lucky people who find a golden ticket in their chocolate bar will get a chance to visit his factory.
 They all will go home with a free lifetime supply of chocolate.

 There are only 5 golden tickets.
 Hence, it makes it a pure game of luck for everyone buying the chocolate.
 However, the richer class bought thousands of chocolate.
 Eventually, golden tickets have already been won, where Augustus Gloop is a self-centered obese child, Mike Teavee is obsessed with television, Veruca Salt is a spoiled brat, and Violet Beauregarde holds a record for chewing gum for the longest time.

 The announcement of four winners further decreases the probability of Charlie winning the ticket.
 However, luck is not for the rich alone.
 Charlie finds one ticket in his chocolate bar.
 So, along with the other four kids, he is invited to the chocolate factory.
 Well, how he gets the golden ticket is pure luck.
 You will know once you read it!

 One winner was to be selected as the special winner.
-The one winner, who successfully completes the chocolate factory visit without indulging in the grand and interesting environment of the factory.
+The one winner successfully completes the chocolate factory visit without indulging in the grand and interesting environment of the factory.

 Every character in the novel ends up with punishment as a result of their never-ending temptation and greed except for Charlie.

-Charlie has strong willpower, which other characters in one way or the other lack.
+Charlie has strong willpower, which other characters in one way or another other lack.
 The Oompa Loompas take all those kids, who were lost in the factory just because of their temptation!